cdmzero/snipe-it_docker_compose/README.md

 For initializing you must have preoviously installed Docker Docker-Compose in your computer

-  Simply open a terminal/Gitbash/Bash in the folder that you have downloaded this file and type this for deploying Sniper-IT:
+  Simply open a terminal/Gitbash/Bash in the folder that you have downloaded this file and type this for deploying Snipe-IT:

           - docker-compose up